kamosz08/instant-physio-backend/readme.md

 ## Tests

 There are e2e api tests and complementary unit tests.
-E2E api tests don't use mocking/mock as little as possible, they run on actual database to test entire app flow.
+E2E api tests mock as little as possible, they run on real database that is fresh created, migrated and seeded.
+This is to test entire app flow.
 They also run on CI.

 To run e2e api tests locally:
 1. Setup local mysql database so that user with values from .env.test can connect